 There are various ways of eliminating digital classroom distractions.
 The ones we’ve mentioned are some of the proven and effective solutions to lessen any learning interruption.
 How do you control digital distractions in the classroom?

-This article appeared on eSchool News on August 14 2014 and was written by Kyle Albert.
+This article originally appeared on eSchool News and was written by Kyle Albert.